pyspeckit/pyspeckit/README.rst

 Affiliated Package Template Instructions
 ========================================

+If you run into any problems, don't hesitate to ask for help on the astropy-dev mailing list!

 This package provides a template for packages that are affiliated with the `Astropy`_ project.
 This package design mirrors the layout of the main `Astropy`_ repository, as well as reusing much of the helper code used to